-of the change is not significant and is either neutral or advantageous to potential students.
-Negative changes may sometimes be unavoidable because of unforeseen

-- issues such as staff availability, student numbers or other resources.
+- 6.5 We will normally make changes only if the overall effect of the change is either neutral or advantageous to potential students.
+Negative changes may sometimes be unavoidable because of unforeseen issues such as staff availability, student numbers or other resources.
 We will seek to minimise the impact of the changes on offer holders and any negative impact on student experience.
-Please also note paragraph 29 (Events outside our control). - If you have applied for a course, we will contact you if we make significant changes to the course information on our website (www.bournemouth.ac.uk/courses) or to other information we have given to you, including this student agreement.
+Please also note paragraph 29 (Events outside our control). - 6.6 If you have applied for a course, we will contact you if we make material changes to the course information on our website (www.bournemouth.ac.uk/courses) or to other information we have given to you, including this student agreement

-If a significant change, that was not required because of an Event Outside Our Control, causes you exceptional hardship, we will consider whether it is appropriate to take further steps to reduce the adverse effects for you.
+If a material change, that was not required because of an Event Outside Our Control, causes you exceptional hardship, we will consider whether it is appropriate to take further steps to reduce the adverse effects for you.
 There may be limits or conditions on any offer that we make to you.